 The nocturnal chinchillas, two threatened members of the rodent order, inhabit the Andes alpine regions but are also common in captivity.
 Another domestic animal that originates from the Andean region is the guinea pig.
 Other wild mammals found in the relatively open habitats of the high Andes include the huemul deer and fox in the genus Pseudalopex.

-Waterbirds are diverse, ranging from giant coot, Andean goose and other waterfowl in lakes, torrent duck in fast-flowing rivers and Andean avocet along with flamingos in hypersaline lakes.
+Waterbirds are diverse, ranging from giant coot, Andean goose, and other waterfowl in lakes, torrent ducks in fast-flowing rivers, and Andean avocet along with flamingos in hypersaline lakes.